 - Add the beans with about 1 cup of the water.
 Stir well and cook until the vegetables are tender enough to be mashed.
 Let most of the liquid evaporate and, with a potato masher, mash the filling until it has broken down but is not absolutely smooth.
 You want some chunks of potatoe and beans in there for texture.

 - Stir in the raisins.
 Add salt to taste, and let any remaining water evaporate before turning off the heat.

 Assemble the empanadas

 - Roll out the dough and cut out four six-inch circles from it.
 You might need to reroll the scraps and roll out again to get four circles.

-- Slightly off-center in each circle, place 2 tbsp of the filling.
+- Slightly off-center in each circle, place 2 tablespoon of the filling.
 Then fold one end over so you have a half-moon shape.
 Press together the ends and press down with a fork to get a tight seal and decorative edge.

 - Cool until warm on a rack and then serve.